Alternative Minimum Tax

 AMT is technically a prepayment, not a permanent tax.
 The portion of your AMT caused by deferral items (like an ISO exercise where you do not sell the shares that year) generates an AMT credit you carry forward to future years on Form 8801.

 Practically: a multi-year exercise plus hold plus sell plan can recover most of the AMT you paid, but only if the regular-tax-vs-AMT crossover flips in your favor in those later years.
 If your future regular tax stays low (extended career break, no qualifying dispositions), the credit sits unused on your return year after year.
+The AMT credit recovery deep dive walks the year-by-year mechanics with worked numbers.

 State AMT can change the math

-Two states currently have their own AMT that applies on top of federal AMT:
+Four states currently have their own AMT that applies on top of federal AMT:

 • California (7%): applies to most federal AMT preference items, including the ISO bargain element (FTB Schedule P)

-• Minnesota (5.8%): applies to the federal AMTI base with state adjustments (Schedule M1MT)
+• Minnesota (6.75%): applies to the federal AMTI base with state adjustments per MN Statute 290.091 (MN DOR)

 Where to go from here